Best Korean Cleansing Oils for Every Skin Type (2026)

 6. Don't overpay for the same formula

 One more thing worth mentioning: pricing transparency in K-beauty is, to put it mildly, inconsistent.
 The same cleansing oil that retails for roughly $12 in a Korean drugstore can show up on a U.S. marketplace for $35 with no real explanation for the markup beyond import convenience.
 Sometimes that markup reflects legitimate shipping and import costs.
 Sometimes it doesn't.
-Either way, it's worth knowing the original retail price before you decide whether a product is worth the asking price, and Seoul Sister includes that kind of pricing context so you can make an informed call.
+Either way, it's worth knowing the original retail price before you decide whether a product is worth the asking price.
+Seoul Sister's Price Comparison shows you the same product across five retailers (Olive Young, YesStyle, Soko Glam, Amazon, and StyleKorean) so you can make an informed call.

 Frequently Asked Questions